DSI-Lab1/HUSPM/README.md

 ## Running the program
 A simple way is to run the java test file.

+## Benchmarks
+- The data format used is the same as the provided dataset files.
+- Additional datasets can be accessed from [SPMF](http://www.philippe-fournier-viger.com/spmf/index.php?link=datasets.php).

 ## Introduction
 - **HUSP-SP**: A HUSPM algorithm using the data structure seqPro.